 Providing a connected network of habitats to allow for the safe movement of wildlife is simply termed habitat connectivity.

 Habitat connectivity becomes even more important as the climate changes and animals move to adapt to a changing environment.
-We have been working to ensure connections between habitats from the Washington Coast to the BC Rockies since our inception.
+Conservation Northwest has successfully connected habitat from the Washington Coast to the BC Rockies.

 A blueprint for connected habitat

 Information about where the animals are, how they move, and what specific habitats they use helps us know best what areas need connecting for Northwest wildlife and what options exist for maintaining and restoring connections.
 To best safeguard animals and habitat, we need those science tools, including fieldwork, mapping, and modeling.